Stable Cohomology of Discriminant Complements for an algebraic curve: Comparing different fibres

-\begin{prop} The map $\rho: Y \to \Sigma$ is a proper homotopy equivalence. \end{prop} \begin{proof} This follows from the fact that $\rho$ is a proper map with contractible fibres.
+\begin{prop} The map $\rho: |C| \to \Sigma$ is a proper homotopy equivalence. \end{prop} \begin{proof} In our setting having proper contractible fibres implies that the map $\rho$ is a proper homotopy equivalence, this follows by combining Theorem 1.1 and Theorem 1.2 of \cite{L}.
 We note that if $f \not \in \bar \Sigma^{\ge N}$ the fibre $\rho^{-1}(f)$ is the simplex with vertices labelled by the singular points.
-If $f \in \bar \Sigma^{\ge N}$ then the fibre is a cone by construction.
-The map is proper by the previous discussion. \end{proof}
+If $f \in \bar \Sigma^{\ge N}$ then the fibre is a cone.
+We have given $|C|$ the quotient topology.The map $\rho$ is a factor in the composite $|\bar C| \to |C| \to \Sigma_{\LL}$ which is proper, hence $\rho$ itself is proper. \end{proof}